 Section 3.1 General Members.
-All recipients of a degree awarded by the Harvard Law School, full-time students currently enrolled in a degree program at the Harvard Law School, recipients of a certificate awarded by the Harvard Law School for completion of a program lasting at least twelve weeks, faculty of the Harvard Law School during the term of their appointment, emeriti or emeritae Professors of the Harvard Law School, individuals who completed at least one full year of study and research under direct and exclusive supervision of a member of the Harvard Law School faculty, and individuals who matriculated in a degree program at the Harvard Law School for at least one full year and left in good standing, shall be members of this Association ("Members").
+All recipients of a degree awarded by the Harvard Law School, full-time students currently enrolled in a degree program at the Harvard Law School, and individuals who matriculated in a degree program at the Harvard Law School for at least one full year and left in good standing, and the current and any former Dean of the Harvard Law School, regardless of where those Deans received their legal education, shall be members of this Association ("Members").